kptdev/kpt/CONTRIBUTING.md

 ## Contributing to Documentation

-If you are updating the documentation, please do it in separate PRs from code changes and the commit message should start with `Docs:`.
+If you are updating the documentation, please do it in separate PRs from code changes and PR description should start with `Docs:`.

 ### Run the docs locally